PRECESSION 2.1: black-hole binary spin precession on eccentric orbits: Mapping eccentric binaries to effective circular sources

 On the precessional timescale, the dynamics of an eccentric binary can be mapped onto those of an effective circular source~\cite{2023PhRvD.108l4055F}.
 The orbital separation (equal to the orbital radius $r$ in the circular case) is replaced by the semi-latus rectum, while the time coordinate $t$ must be rescaled by an eccentricity-dependent factor.
 Together, the mapping reads

 where $a$ is the semi-major axis and $e$ is the orbital eccentricity, ranging from $0$ (circle) to $1$ (parabola).
 This transformation must be applied to all functions in the code that depend on $r$ and $t$, with a few exceptions (see Sec.~\ref{s2}).

-To implement the mapping involving the orbital separation, we developed a utility that dynamically wraps functions in {\sc precession} using a Python decorator.
+To implement the mapping of the orbital separation, we developed a utility that dynamically wraps functions in {\sc precession} using a Python decorator.
 This decorator, named \texttt{eccentricize}, modifies the user-facing interface of selected functions by replacing the argument $r$ with $a$ and $e$.
 Internally, the functions continue to operate in terms of $r$, which is computed from $a$ and $e$ via Eq.~(\ref{e1}), thereby preserving their original logic while extending compatibility to eccentric binaries.
 The decorator also updates function signatures and docstrings to reflect the new input parameters.
-Consequently, there is no need to manually rewrite each function from the circular version of {\sc precession}.
-While this addresses the $a$ re-mapping, functions that explicitly depend on time have been manually modified, as they already required additional adjustments to extend their applicability to eccentric orbits.
+Instead, functions that explicitly depend on time have been manually modified, as they required additional adjustments